 A stranger, usually of the opposite sex, makes a friend request or sends you a direct message.
 Not to be rude or genuinely intrigued, you respond and start chatting with the charming stranger.

 After some sweet-talking, the person who no longer seems like a stranger perhaps convinces you to share intimate and sexually explicit photos, videos, or messages.
-Or they invite you to a video call – either on Facebook or another platform such as Skype, Google Hangouts, Snapchat or WhatsApp and the conversation quickly turns sexual.
+Or they invite you to a video call – either on Facebook or another platform such as Skype, Google Hangouts, Snapchat (article: how to report a snapchat account) or WhatsApp and the conversation quickly turns sexual.
 After you share nude images or engage in an explicit conversation, things take a drastic turn for the worse.

 The stranger suddenly threatens to share your private images, videos, or text messages by sending them to your friends and family on Facebook, posting them in a YouTube video, or publishing them elsewhere online.
 They tell you that you can avoid the mortification, shame, and crushing embarrassment by sending them money.